wp-plugins/rss-post-importer/readme.txt

 1. This is the combined settings- and feed-management-screen.

 == Change Log ==
+= Version 1.0.9 =
+* Added support for excerpts.
+* Fixed some warnings and notices

 = Version 1.0.6 =
 * Removed a bug causing save to reset and trigger a new cron.